MooersLab/emacs-learning-spiral-hydra/README.md

 ## Installation

 Install whereever you see fit.
+My emacs directory (i.e., `~/emacs30`) is not a hidden folder, unlike what is recommended.
+I store my hydras in a subfolder called `my-hydras` (i.e., `~/emacs30/my-hydras`).

 ```elisp
 git clone https://github.com/MooersLab/emacs-learning-spiral-hydra.git